 And what they're accused of is a pattern.

-So it's not just this one thing, it's a pattern of misinformation, political, especially.
+So it's not just this one thing.

-And then let me say this.
+And let me say this.

-If the government is pressuring somebody, um, even if it's not stated, but it's obvious, let's say the entity wants to do a big merger, and I think that's part of what's going on here.
+If the government is pressuring somebody, even if it's not stated, but it's obvious, let's say the entity wants to do a big merger, and I think that's part of what's going on here.

-Um the the entities involved don't want to make the government mad.
+The entities involved don't want to make the government mad.

-So does the government have to say directly, if you keep him on, we'll punish you?
+So, does the government have to say directly, if you keep him on, we'll punish you?

-Um by the way, you all know that I'm not a lawyer, right?
+But if they say it directly, now that I got this from Grok, by the way, you all know that I'm not a lawyer, right?

-So anything I say that sounds like a legal opinion, probably wrong.
+So, anything I say that sounds like a legal opinion, probably wrong.

-So do your own research on this one, I'd say.
+So, do your own research on this one, I'd say.

 But I'll do my best, right?